imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 - Convenient for developers.

 Cons
-- Derivative works can become proprietary and this affect the final user's freedom.
+- Derivative works can become proprietary and this can affect the final user's freedom.

 *GPL License*

 The GPL License allows anyone to copy and redistribute my software however they want.
 It also requires that anyone who distributes my software or a derivative of my software to make it available under the same terms.
-There are two versions of this license (V2/V3) and V3 restricts anyone from altering my software.
+There are two versions of this license (V2 and V3) and V3 restricts anyone from altering my software.

 Pros
 - GPL guarantees that innovations made with free software get contributed back to the community.